JOIN OCEAN GEOGRAPHIC PHOTOGRAPHER, MATTY SMITH ON A 10 DAY LIVE ABOARD DIVE EXPEDITION ON BOARD THE MV BILIKIKI

 or call Matty on +61408 413 887

-"Moments after a giant manta ray blocked out the sun I was amid a tornado swirl of thousands of chevron barracuda.
+"Moments after a giant manta ray had blocked out the sun, I was amid a tornado swirl of thousands of chevron barracuda.
 Simultaneously, the deep, bassy grumble of a nearby erupting underwater volcano reverberated through my ears and chest.
 The water was deep, clear and warm and I moved my camera aside to absorb it all.
 With a smile so wide I almost lost my regulator I thought ‘this is what diving is all about" - Matty Smith

 Named after a distinctive local shore bird, The Bilikiki is 125ft of steel-hulled stability built specifically for the South Pacific with ten air-conditioned, en-suite cabins, a fully appointed, well-stocked camera room and a large dive deck serviced by two tender boats.
 Nitrox is plentiful; useful with five dive opportunities per day.